 However, you must avoid making random changes and use data to find what’s affecting the conversion rate and how it can be optimized for a better conversion rate.

-In this section, we will show you some of the effective tactics of eCommerce conversion rate optimization that successful eCommerce brands are using and you can too.
+In this section, we will show you some of the proven tactics of eCommerce conversion rate optimization that successful eCommerce brands are using and you can too.

 However, before making any changes to your website, we recommend collecting data on how users are interacting with your current website so that you will have data to compare the performance and the impact created by each change.